Pyhä-Luosto Hiking Trails

 Recommended direction: can be done in both directions.

-From the trail, there is a connection to most of the Pyhä-Luosto day trip trails.
-The hiking trail connects the fells and can be done throughout the year.
-In summer, you can walk along the trail and in winter, some of the trail serves as a cross-country skiing trail.
-Along the trail, you will see round, bare felltops, ravines and a number of geological and historical destinations.
-You can make your excursion suitable for you (the length and the difficulty) by choosing the suitable trails.
-The trails that run on fell and hill summits are narrow and rocky, whereas some of the trails on the slopes run along a wider skiing trail base or along a gravel trail that is suitable for mountain biking.
-There is a 75-metre-section of steel duckboards when heading to the south from the Pyhälampi day trip hut.
+From the trail, there is a connection to most of the day hiking trails of Pyhä-Luosto National Park.
+Along this versatile trail, you will see round, bare felltops, rugged ravines and a number of geological and historical destinations.
+You can make your excursion suitable for you (the length and the difficulty) by choosing the suitable trail parts.
+The trails that run on fell and hill summits are narrow and rocky, whereas some of the trails on the slopes run along a wider skiing trail base or along a gravel trail that is also suitable for mountain biking.
+There is a 75-metre-section of steel duckboards when heading south from Pyhälampi day-use hut.
 However, dogs can fairly easily run alongside these duckboards.
 You can also bypass it by hiking the Lampivaara‒Latvavaara section via Rykimäkero and Rykimäkuru.
-There are bridges across the river.
-Even though the Pyhä-Luosto Hiking Trail has been classified as intermediate, it is also suitable for beginners, as the distances between the rest spots are short and the trail has been marked well.
-The most challenging matter on the trail is the low number of water points.
+There are bridges across the river Pyhäjoki.
+In both ends of Isokuru Gorge there are long, steep stairs with metal steps with narrow wood-covered section for dogs.

 Please Note

-Check the location of the water points before setting off.
+There are only few water points along the trail, check the location of the water points before setting off.
 Isokuru is a restricted area and it is therefore forbidden to branch off from the marked summer trail for the good of nature and for the safety of the hikers.
-In winter, there is a risk of avalanches in the Isokuru Ravine, so there is no marked winter trail in the ravine.
 The wooden duckboards and the stones can be very slippery in wet weather and at the time of autumn frost.
-The distances in the metal signs in Pyhä-Luosto National Park are flat distances, which means that if a route has great height differences, the real distance can be slightly longer.
+In summer parts of Pyhä-Luosto Hiking Trail are also mountain biking trails.
+In winter (from week 8 onwards) you can ski between the fell resorts of Pyhä and Luosto, but the cross-country skiing trails follow the summer hiking trail only partly.

 Customer service